 Dean Peggy Ellis

-The coursework you take at Lindenwood will be offered in a “hybrid” format.
+The RN to BSN program is offered in a “hybrid” format.
 This means that each course will be mostly online with approximately two face-to-face visits to campus for course meetings.
 Courses will be provided in eight weeks so that the student is allowed maximum flexibility but still feels that personal support from faculty and other students.
-We will be located in a fairly new building just off Highway 40 between Route K and Winghaven in Dardenne Prairie, Mo.
-The facility is excellent and will allow us to have a variety of nursing and interdisciplinary experiences.
+I will continue to update you as we plan and implement new programs in nursing and allied health.
+We are located in a fairly new building just off Highway 40 between Route K and Winghaven in Dardenne Prairie, MO.
+The facility is excellent and provides us with a comfortable environment for a variety of nursing and interdisciplinary experiences.

-The faculty and I invite you to allow us to assist you in achieving your goal for a challenging and rewarding career as a professional nurse.
+The faculty and I invite you to allow us to assist you in achieving your goal for a challenging and rewarding career as a professional nurse or as an allied health professional.
 We offer the opportunity to study and learn in a supportive environment that recognizes the special needs of the adult learner.
-Our faculty members are caring and committed professionals who are concerned with the individual student’s needs and ability to learn and become leaders in their profession.
+Our faculty are caring and committed professionals who are concerned with the individual student’s needs and ability to learn and become leaders in their professions.
 Come try us and you will find there is no better choice to continue your education than Lindenwood University School of Nursing and Allied Health Sciences.
-For further information, contact the admissions office at email@example.com or (636) 949-4949 or my office at (636) 627-2932.
+For further information, contact the Admissions Office at (636) 949-4949 or my office at (636) 627-2932.

 Peggy Ellis, PhD, BC, FNP, ANP